 - Coat Check

 - Elevator

 - Information Desk

 - Men's Restroom

 - Women's Restroom

 - Gender Inclusive Restoom

 - Stairs

 VISITOR GUIDELINES:

-- Cell phones must be placed on vibrate/silent. - In the galleries, only pencils may be used for writing. - No food, drinks, or gum are allowed outside of designated eating areas.
+- on vibrate/silent. - · In the galleries, only pencils may be used for writing. - · No food, drinks, or gum are allowed outside of designated eating areas.